panda3d/panda3d-docs/programming/render-attributes/lighting.rst

 Note that, even though in general shadowing is easy to set-up, you will want to tweak the light's lens settings to get the best depth buffer precision.
-Use the ``setNearFar()`` method on the Lens to get a perfect fit of what is being rendered.
-Also, for directional lights, you will need to call ``setFilmSize()`` on the Lens and position the light properly so that the light camera will get an optimal view of the scene.
+Use the :meth:`~.Lens.set_near_far()` method on the Lens to get a perfect fit of what is being rendered.
+Also, for directional lights, you will need to call :meth:`~.Lens.set_film_size()` on the Lens and position the light properly so that the light camera will get an optimal view of the scene.

 Also note that every Light is in fact also a Camera, so you can easily exclude objects from being shadowed (e.g. for performance reasons) by use of camera